 At this time of year it is easier to spot deer because the trees are still bare and the undergrowth has died back.
 They are timid creatures so will not come close of their own accord but if you walk quietly, you may well surprise them.

-If you do decide to do a dawn chorus walk, that time of day is also good for spotting wildlife.
+You might decide to do a dawn walk on the estate, that time of day is also good for spotting wildlife.
 Most wild animals will move more freely when they know that the majority of humans are still abed.